Abubokkor98/Abubokkor98/README.md

 ---

 ### 🌟 Fun Fact:
-When I’m not coding, you’ll find me exploring the latest tech, experimenting with new web techniques, playing Clash of Clans, or diving into a good movie or series!
+When I’m not coding, I enjoy exploring the latest tech trends, experimenting with web techniques, playing Clash of Clans, or relaxing with a good movie or series.